victorialovefranklin/SEGDA-Socio-Environmental-Grid-Disruption-Analysis/docs/data_sources.md

 A `.shp` file is not sufficient by itself.
 Keep its associated `.shx`, `.dbf`, `.prj`, and `.cpg` files together in the same data directory.

-## Public repository guidance

-Do not upload source datasets unless their licenses and terms permit redistribution.
-The safer default is to document the authoritative source, access method, preprocessing steps, and expected filenames while keeping raw source data outside GitHub.

 The script records SHA-256 hashes for resolved inputs as part of its provenance workflow.